MatveyAndrosyukk/Post_Management-Spring_Boot-Backend/README.md

 ## Run
   1.Get Post_Management-React-Frontend from GITGUB in WebStorm or Visual Studio Code.\
   2.Use command `npm start` to start working.\
-  3.There are two SQL scripts in Post_Management-Spring_Boot-Backend, use them to create users, database, tables and insert values.\
+  3.There are two SQL scripts("USE first", "USE second") in Post_Management-Spring_Boot-Backend, use them to create users, database, tables and insert values.\
   4.Get Post_Management-Spring_Boot-Backend from GITGUB in Intellij IDEA.\
   5.Start the project.\
   6.Use http://localhost:3000/login to go to the website.